By Steve Moran

 This is the first of my weekly blogs about the Senior Housing Industry.

-It seems the best starting place is to tackle the question: Does Senior Housing represent opportunity or a sow’s ear?
+It seems the best starting place is to tackle the question: Does senior housing represent an opportunity or a sow’s ear?

-• Financing continues to present a big challenge for many developers.
-It does not appear that lenders are particularly shying away from senior housing, but, senior housing is a victom of the shortage of money and the poor economic conditions.
+Financing continues to present a big challenge for many developers.
+It does not appear that lenders are particularly shying away from senior housing.
+But, senior housing is a victim of the shortage of money and poor economic conditions.
 This pressure seems to be easing and I am seeing many new construction projects in progress.